MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/base-configuration-dev-test-environment.md

 **Figure 1: The Base Configuration dev/test environment**

 The Base Configuration dev/test environment in Figure 1 consists of the Corpnet subnet in a cloud-only Azure virtual network named TestLab that simulates a simplified, private intranet connected to the Internet.
-It contains three Azure virtual machines running Windows Server 2016:
+It has three Azure virtual machines running Windows Server 2016:

 - DC1 is configured as an intranet domain controller and Domain Name System (DNS) server